frog118/ShowMeYourHands/README.md

 There is also mod-settings where you can modify the settings for each weapon.
 These settings can be exported and included in a mod to add native support.
 All my "Continued"-mods should have native support.

+There is also support for https://steamcommunity.com/sharedfiles/filedetails/?id=2038409475]Yayo's Combat 3 and https://steamcommunity.com/sharedfiles/filedetails/?id=1628211313]Dual Wield.
+Hands will follow the weapons even during the extra animations.

 Settings